is popcorn keto

 2. Deli Meats

-Keeping fresh deli meats in the fridge is a great keto habit.
+Keeping fresh deli meats in the fridge is a great keto popcorn alternative.
 Any meat like ham, roast beef, turkey, or chicken is free from carbs and can help you feel full between meals.
 You can also add a bit of cheese to these to make a low-carb roll-up of sorts.

 3. Chomps